LongJiAn99/PasarGo/README.md

     - Added more instructions in the “new listing” page
     - Pop up message to inform user that the product is submitted
     - Redirect user to “listing” page upon successful submission

-Test cases (simulated user focus group):
-- Seller wanting to sell products
-- Buyer looking for to browse through with no specific item in mind
-- Buyer looking for a certain item
-- Seller checking on their exisiting listings
-- Buyer checking on their exisiting requests

 ### Architecture